rajibsandy/notes/Deploy_Django_Apache_Github.md

-# to Local project
+## To Local project

-- On Local Windows Machine, Goto Your Project Folder then follow below instruction:
-- Create a folder in your root project directory then move database file inside this created directory e.g. mbdb/db.sqlite3
+-  Goto Your Project Folder> Create a folder in your root project directory then move database file inside this created directory e.g. mbdb/db.sqlite3
 - Open settings.py file then change sqlite db file path as it is now inside folder

 ```